This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 There is no capital gains tax in Hong Kong.

 What are the taxes and rates of tax to which an individual is subject in respect of income and capital gains and, in relation to those taxes, when does the tax year start and end, and when must tax returns be submitted and tax paid?

-e.
-Salaries tax is charged on every person with income arising in or derived from Hong Kong from any office or employment of profit at the progressive rates from 2% to 17% on the net chargeable income or at the standard rate of 15% on the net income without allowances, whichever is lower.
+Salaries tax is charged on income arising in or derived from Hong Kong from any office or employment of profit at progressive rates from 2% to 17% on the net chargeable income or at the standard rate of 15% on the net income without allowances, whichever is lower.
 In determining where the source of income or where the employment is located, the Inland Revenue Department will take into account all relevant factors, with particular emphasis on (i) where the contract of employment was negotiated, entered into and enforced (ii) where the employer is resident and (iii) where the taxpayer (ie the employee)’s remuneration is paid to him.

-g.
-Taxpayers are required to complete and send the tax return back to the Inland Revenue Department within one month from the date of issue of the return.
+Taxpayers are required to complete and return the tax return to the Inland Revenue Department within one month from the date of issue of the return.
 An extension of 1 month will be given automatically if the return is filed electronically.

 i. for profits tax, between November of the year in which the tax return is issued and April of the following year;